Still Looking For the Perfect Gift? It Doesn't Get Any Easier Than This DIY Sharpie Mug

 Do you have a plain, boring mug that needs a bit of spicing up?
 Personalize your cups and mugs by drawing on them!
 You can use them to add personality to your home or even give them as gifts to your loved ones.
 Here's how to start:

 - Buy white cups or mugs.
 You can find them in superstores, thrift stores, dollar stores, and online.

 - Start drawing.
 Decide what you want to put on the cup, and maybe practice drawing it on a piece of paper before drawing on the mug.
-Pick a meaningful quote or a cute graphic to decorate the mug with, and get inspired by mugs being sold on Etsy or by clicking through the examples we've shared here from Instagram!
+Pick a meaningful quote or a cute graphic to decorate the mug with, and get inspired by mugs that are sold on Etsy or by clicking through the examples we've shared here from Instagram!

 - Dry it out.
 Let your mug dry for a few hours or overnight before placing it into the oven.
 You can also draw over it again if you'd like to make sure the pattern doesn't come off in the wash.
 If you draw over it again, be sure to leave it out to dry again before baking.